 1950 – Harvard Law School admits women.

-The U.S. Census Bureau recognizes a woman’s right to continue to use her maiden name after marriage.
+The U.S. Census Bureau recognizes a woman’s right to use her maiden name after marriage.

 1952 – As part of its reorganization, the Democratic Party abolished its women’s division.